 Export-Import Bank of India (EXIM Bank)

-EXIM Bank extends Lines of Credit (LOCs) to overseas financial institutions, regional development banks, sovereign governments and other entities overseas, to enable buyers in those countries to import developmental and infrastructure projects, equipments, goods and services from India, on deferred credit terms.
+Exim Bank extends Lines of Credit (LOCs) to overseas financial institutions, regional development banks, sovereign governments and other entities overseas, to enable buyers in those countries to import developmental and infrastructure projects, equipment, goods and services from India, on deferred credit terms.
 EXIM Bank has laid strong emphasis on enhancing project exports, the funding options for which have been enhanced with introduction of the Buyer's Credit-National Export Insurance Account (BC-NEIA) program.
-The Bank facilitates two-way technology transfer by financing import of technology into India, and investment abroad by Indian companies for setting up joint ventures, subsidiaries or undertaking overseas acquisitions.
-To promote hi-tech exports from India, the Bank has a lending programme to finance research and development (R&D) activities of export-oriented companies.
-During the year ended 31st March, 2015, EXIM Bank sanctioned loans of ` 57,684 crore, while disbursements amounted to ` 38,508 crore.
-Loan Assets stood at ` 86,953 crore as on March 31, 2015.
+During the year ended March 31, 2020, EXIM Bank sanctioned loans of Rs 40255 crore, while disbursements amounted to Rs 33735 crore.
+Loan Assets stood at Rs 99447 crore as on March 31, 2020.